A blog or site might seem more like a hobby than a job, especially since most people don’t earn any money from it.

 10 Most Common Ways To Make Money With Your Website

 Most people, especially when starting a blog, don’t know how to monetize blogging, or at least how to monetize a website without ads.
-Let’s go through ten of the most popular ways to earn money from your content.
+Let’s go through ten of the most popular monetization strategies to earn money from your content.

 The idea behind affiliate marketing is simple.
-You promote another company’s products or services on your website, usually through a special tracking link or unique code, and earn a small commission when your readers purchase it.
+You promote another company’s products or services on your website, usually through a special tracking link (affiliate link) or unique code, and earn a small commission when your readers purchase it through that affiliate link.

 It’s a good idea to learn affiliate marketing because it is one of the easiest ways of making money since it’s pure passive income and you don’t need to produce your own products or services.
 The first step is whittling it down to a specific niche, then choosing the right products.
 The Affiliate Lab has a great course on choosing a profitable affiliate niche, so check that out if you can.